seqscope/NovaScope/docs/installation/slurm.md

 In NovaScope, we used a configuration profile to specify the sbatch information.
 For more details, please refers the official Snakemake documentation for the [Executor Plugin for HPC Clusters using the SLURM Batch System](https://github.com/snakemake/snakemake-executor-plugin-slurm/blob/main/docs/further.md)

-## Integrating a configuration profile with snakemake
+## Integrating a Configuration Profile with Snakemake

 Using a configuration profile is recommended for its consistency and time-saving benefits.